mainzcript/wirecam.js/CONTRIBUTING.md

 ## Development

 - **Changesets for package changes** - helps with versioning and changelogs
-- **Automated release workflow** - PR to develop, then develop to main triggers release
+- **LEAN release workflow** - manual version bump in develop, then PR to main triggers NPM publish
 - **Changeset validation** - automatically checked on PRs to develop

 ## Code Style